manzoii/odin-recipes/README.md

 # odin-recipes
-This recipe is for Nigerian style pounded yam this project should my bigginer html skills
+This recipe is for classic Nigerian foods this project should demonstrate my bigginer html skills